 The Resilient Business runs on its own.
 It has the capacity to meet whatever comes its way; to be agile and shift without a huge amount of stress.

 Systems are automated and delegated, everything is no longer on the shoulders of the practitioner.
 The mission and purpose of the business doesn’t change, however it’s now the systems that provide the transformation to clients.

 You are the leader of your company, not simply the practitioner doing the client services.
 You set the vision for the business and then lead it to get there.

 You get to design your life exactly as you want it.
-You have time for your own self care, for your family relationships, hobbies, sports, fitness — all the things that get squeezed out when you’re in the Capable or Strong stages and just focused on booking sessions.
-In a resilient business, you get to do the things you want to do, and live an amazing life while serving clients at the highest level possible.
+You have time for your own self-care, your family relationships, hobbies, sports, fitness — all the things that get squeezed out when you’re in the Capable or Strong stages and are just focused on booking sessions.
+In a Resilient Business, you get to do the things you want to do, and live an amazing life while serving clients at the highest level possible.

 When you create a resilient business, you show up for the world in a bigger, better and more powerful way than ever before.
 As more and more people are seeking ways to live healthier lives, to reconnect with themselves and nature, to dismantle systems of oppression, to catalyze liberation and to be part of a movement to create a more just and sustainable world, we need effective practitioners, teachers, and healers to help and lead.
 I believe that this is the beginning of a revolution and evolution.